George Ygarza

-George Ygarza is a 6th-year Ph.D. candidate in the department of Global Studies.
+George Ygarza received his Ph.D. from the Department of Global Studies in June 2023.
 His transdisciplinary dissertation work examines state discourses and policy through a case study of extractive mineral mining in the southern Andes.
 He continues to work with communities in the area to examine the history of political formations and knowledge production.
 George relies on a mixed methods approach, engaging in archival and action research, ethnography, and discourse analysis.
+In August 2023, he began as a Mellon Postdoctoral Fellow with the “Dispossessions in the Americas: The Extraction of Bodies, Land, and Heritage from La Conquista to the Present” project at the University of Pennsylvania.

 Connect with George on ResearchGate.